All Episodes

 Coming up next, our final news roundup and information overload hour.

-All right, news roundup information overload hour.
+All right, news roundup, information overload hour.

 Sean, if you want to be a part of the program, clearly a lot's going on.

-I think the president is just taking his sweet time and letting the world know that this is going to be on h his timetable.
+I think the president is just taking his sweet time and letting the world know that this is going to be on his timetable.

-And you know, remember one of the reasons we are here is because the president was very clear with Iran.
+And, you know, remember, one of the reasons we are here is because the president was very clear with Iran.

-No, the years of Biden Obama are over.
+No, the years of Biden-Obama are over.

-Not gonna happen.
+Not going to happen.

-And so the president through sanctions now, and of course the added defense of energy independence.
+And so the president, through sanctions now, and of course the added defense of energy independence.

-Certainly it is you will never get nuclear weapons.
+You will never get nuclear weapons.

-Um anyway, so I interviewed the president this week and um after his big announcement in Orlando, we talked about this and other subjects, and a lot of you have been asking, you know, for that interview on radio or you missed it.
+Anyway, so I interviewed the president this week, and after his big announcement in Orlando, we talked about this and other subjects.

-Uh here are some of the highlights of President Trump on with me this past week.
+Here are some of the highlights of President Trump on with me this past week.

 You know, the Mueller report concluded that on Russia there was absolutely no collusion.

-And frankly, they led to the conclusion by our great attorney general that there was no obstruction.
+And frankly, they led to the conclusion by our great Attorney General that there was no obstruction.

 It's the most ridiculous thing I've ever heard of.